domi-ninja/auto-video-cutter/README.md

-# Video Cutter
+# Vibe coded: Auto Video Cutter

-A command-line tool that analyzes gameplay videos to automatically detect excitement moments based on audio volume spikes.
-Perfect for streamers and content creators who want to quickly find highlight moments for editing.
+A command-line tool that uses a crude heuristic to attempt to automatically detect excitement moments in a video, solely based on audio volume spikes.
+I'm trying to quickly find highlight moments without doing anything.

 ## Features